 Within the joint venture, there is always a managing partner who is in ultimate control of the project.
-Read important information about hiring incumbent government contractor personnel and the advantages and disadvantages of JV agreements.
+Read important information about hiring incumbent government contractor personnel.

 Tips for success when trying to meet the SBA joint venture definition.
 You should always keep in mind that unless you have a viable statutory exception, as joint venturers, by definition, automatically affiliates the parties if they do not comply with the respective regulations.
 Getting the proper legal advice always helps.
 Have your subcontract terms reviewed for legal sufficiency by a joint venture agreement attorney.

 For help meeting the SBA definition of joint venture and complying with SBA affiliation rules, call our lawyers at 1-866-601-5518.
 Free Initial Consultation.